Aymogul/ecs/README.md

 The best way to connect GitHub Actions to AWS is OpenID Connect (OIDC), not long-lived access keys.

 Create an IAM role in AWS that trusts GitHub's OIDC provider and allows only this repository/branch to assume it.
+See `docs/github-oidc-aws.md` for a concrete trust-policy example.
 Then add these repository variables in GitHub:

 * `AWS_ROLE_TO_ASSUME`: the IAM role ARN, for example `arn:aws:iam::123456789012:role/github-actions-terraform-ecs`
 * `AWS_REGION`: the AWS region, for example `us-east-1`